yashrajjain726/Css-Based-Menu-Section/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/yashrajjain726/Css-Based-Menu-Section/issues).
-You can also take a look at the our project and PR us .[contributing guide](https://github.com/yashrajjain726/Css-Based-Menu-Section/pulls).
+You can also take a look at the our project and PR us .[PR Url](https://github.com/yashrajjain726/Css-Based-Menu-Section/pulls).

 ## Show your support